joebowness/allelic-polycombChIP/PolycombChIP_functions.md

 **shade.blacklist.regions**

 This function overlays semi-transparent bars at coordinates of blacklisted regions over a line graph of ChIP enrichment over a chromosome.
-The first parameter 'input' is arbitrary - it is just to collect coordinates so can be any file of the same structure (same windows as rows) as the graph to overlay.
-The 'blacklist' parameter can be a 'low mappability' blacklsit (for non-allelic graphs), a 'low allelic' blacklist (for allelic graphs) or a combined blacklsit by both criteria. ylim should be fit to the y axis of the graph the blacklist is to be overlain on top of.
+The first parameter 'input' is fairly arbitrary - it is used just to collect coordinates so can be any file of the same structure as the graph to overlay (windows as rows).
+The 'blacklist' parameter can be a 'low mappability' blacklsit (for non-allelic graphs), a 'low allelic' blacklist (for allelic graphs) or a combined blacklist by both criteria. ylim should be adjusted to the y axis of the graph the blacklist is to be overlain on.
 Unfortunately it was tricky to extend shahed blacklists to negative 'y' values.
 If necessary, these can be extended manually in a figure editing software (eg. Abode Illustrator, Affinity Designer) after generating pdfs of the graphs.

 ```{shade.blacklist.regions}